developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

 All in all, [Ory] Keto is a great place to offload such a tedious task, and it comes with a lot of flexibility in the operational and admin layer.

+Without Keto, you'd end up waiting a long time for a change to the application code to reflect the new access control policy.
+With Keto, you can make the change in the operational layer and have it reflected in the production instantly.

-Everything that you would otherwise require a production release to reflect on production can be a switch or an API call in the production when managing the authorization of your platform at the operational level, using an authorization as a service tool such as Ory [keto].
+All that's require with Keto is an API call to the admin endpoint when managing the authorization of your platform at the operational level, using an authorization as a service tool such as Ory [Keto].

 !!! note "Disclaimer"